shereyna/marketing-campaign-dataset/README.md

 | Alpha Innovations   | Influencer     | Instagram   | Tech Enthusiasts      | Women 35-44      | 8.25                   | 13%                   |

 The highest-performing campaign combinations are those that precisely align message, audience, and channel.
 For example:
 - Outdoor Adventurers (Men 18–24) respond especially well to Social Media on Website and Influencer campaigns on Website
 - Tech Enthusiasts and Fashionistas (Women 35–44) show high engagement with Email and Instagram, especially when paired with Influencer or Display campaigns
-- The best conversion rate overall (13.67%) was achieved by DataTech Solutions through a Display campaign on YouTube targeting Tech Enthusiasts
+- The best conversion rate overall *(13.67%)* was achieved by DataTech Solutions through a Display campaign on YouTube targeting Tech Enthusiasts

 This highlights the value of audience segmentation and channel-audience matching as key levers for campaign performance.

-## Recommendations
+## Recommendations by Company
 - **TechCorp**
     - Prioritize Facebook, Instagram, and Email, especially for Search campaigns.
     - Expand successful strategies to new segments while maintaining core audiences.